juzology/simple_shell/README.md

-A Shell project by joseph and https://github.com/muyiwadosunmu
+An ALX Shell project by joseph and muyiwa